This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Can I Substitute Flour for Cornstarch?

-1. All Purpose Flour:
+1. All Purpose Flour

 - Substitute 2 tablespoons of flour for 1 tablespoons cornstarch

 Flour works the same, if you want to add water to the flour to avoid any clumps before adding to a recipe.
 The major difference using flour instead of cornstarch is that it isn’t gluten free.
+Cornmeal is another easy substitute especially when making chili.

-2. Arrowroot Powder:
+2. Arrowroot Powder

 Arrowroot powder is a great substitute if you are looking for a gluten free option.
 It is becoming a popular substitute for baking.
 This is a great option when you don’t want to change the flavor like some of the cornstarch substitute could do.